2.3.2.3.3 $( ) Substitution - Numeric to String Conversion

 Default Format

 The square brackets indicate that format is an optional argument for the $() substitution notation.
-If format is excluded Origin will carry expression to the number of decimal digits or significant digits specified by the @SD system variable (which default value is 14).
+No no format is specified, Origin will carry expression to the number of decimal digits or significant digits specified by the @SD system variable (which default value is 14).
 For example:

 double aa = 3.14159265358979323846;